 It looks like there could be a setback for CRISPR-Cas9 as a gene therapy option for humans.
-Last year ended well for the gene-editing tool, and we got one step closer to using it as a treatment for diseases.
-The expectations were high, to say the least.
-But now, according to a recent publication our immune system could render future CRISPR-Cas9 treatments ineffective.
-Humans might be resistant to CRISPR-Cas9 and it could even harm us.
+Last year ended well for the gene-editing tool, and we got one step closer to using it as a disease treatment.
+The expectations were high.
+But now, according to a recent publication, our immune system could render future CRISPR-Cas9 treatments ineffective.
+Humans might be resistant to CRISPR-Cas9, and it could even harm us.

 Can you believe it?
-CRISPR-Cas9, the king of the genome editing tools, allowing scientists to manipulate genes since 2013, was riding the big Kahuna and was controlling it up until now.
-Everything looked promising and now this.
+CRISPR-Cas9, the king of genome editing tools, allowing scientists to manipulate genes since 2013, has been riding the big Kahuna and controlling it until now.
+Everything looked promising, and now this.
 You can imagine that it left the faces of some scientists and other random aficionados looking like nesting boxes.
 A total backlash…

 But the question is, how worried should we be?
 Is this the end of CRISPR-Cas9 as a potential gene therapy?
 Has doomsday finally arrived?
-Let’s calm down for now and have a look at the problem in a Q&A kind of way.
-What really happened, what are the implications and how can this be solved?
+Let’s calm down for now and look at the problem in a Q&A way.
+What happened, what are the implications, and how can this be solved?
 Let’s start then:

 Yes, CRISPR-Cas9.
-It’s a genome editing tool that can be used to cut genes or other sequences of your choice in the DNA (lately you can even cut RNA with it, but let’s focus and talk only about DNA-cutting for now).
+It’s a genome editing tool that can cut genes or other sequences of your choice in the DNA (lately, you can even cut RNA with it, but let’s focus and talk only about DNA-cutting for now).

 Researchers can design guides that target almost anywhere in the DNA.
-So, obviously it’s useful on the lab bench.
+So, it’s useful on the lab bench.
 But what if we could use the tool as a therapy?
 What if we could change sequences that lead to diseases?
-This is the big idea right now and we’re pretty close to such solutions.
+This is a big idea, and we’re close to such solutions.

 Again, yes.
-Beginning of last year, the company CRISPR Therapeutics applied to perform clinical trials with a CRISPR treatment against sickle cell disease and β thalasemia.
-Patients with these conditions have genetic mutations on a gene that expresses a subunit of adult haemoglobin.
+Beginning of last year, the company CRISPR Therapeutics applied to perform clinical trials with a CRISPR treatment against sickle cell disease and β thalassemia.
+Patients with these conditions have genetic mutations in a gene that expresses a subunit of adult hemoglobin.
 The mutation affects the oxygen transport by the blood cells.

-The idea is to use CRISPR-Cas9 to target and silence another gene that represses the production of fetal haemoglobin, which is produced early in life.
-By allowing the fetal haemoglobin to be expressed again, the oxygen transport can be restored.
-No more nasty symptoms caused by these conditions.
+The idea is to use CRISPR-Cas9 to target and silence another gene that represses the production of fetal hemoglobin, which is produced early in life.
+Oxygen transport can be restored by allowing fetal hemoglobin to be expressed again.
+No more nasty symptoms are caused by these conditions.

 So, what’s the problem now?

 A recent publication demonstrated that some people have immunity against the protein that cuts DNA, called Cas9.
-This means that Cas9 is recognised as a pathogen by your immune system.
+This means that Cas9 is recognized as a pathogen by your immune system.

-It goes from being the king of the bar to that drunk that isn’t supposed to have another drink, because he’s annoying everyone already, yet takes his chances and eventually gets kicked out by security (the immune system).
+It goes from being the king of the bar to that drunk that isn’t supposed to have another drink because he’s annoying everyone already, yet he takes his chances.
+Eventually, he gets kicked out by security (the immune system).

 Here’s the root of the problem: between 20% and 40% of people have developed antibodies and/or immune cells against at least one of the two bacterial strains Streptococcus pyogenes (S. pyogenes) and Streptococcus aureus (S. aureus) respectively.
 The most common forms of Cas9 proteins, SpCas9 and SaCas9, are (as the names suggest already) derived from these two bacteria.

-Imagine the security guard now starting to beat up the rest of the guests and trashing the place, just because of this one drunk.
+Imagine the security guard beating up the rest of the guests and trashing the place just because of this one drunk.

 Why are some resistant to CRISPR-Cas9?

-Apart from the innate immune system, humans also have a so called adaptive immune system.
-Whenever a pathogen is recognised and killed by your immune cells, a sort of “memory” is formed.
-This memory allows your immune system to remember and act fast next time the same pathogen infects your body.
-B-cells, T-cells and antibodies are all part of this adaptive immune system.
+Besides the innate immune system, humans also have an adaptive immune system.
+Whenever a pathogen is recognized and killed by your immune cells, a sort of “memory” is formed.
+This memory allows your immune system to remember and act fast the next time the same pathogen infects your body.
+B-cells, T-cells, and antibodies are all part of this adaptive immune system.

-Since some people have been exposed to S. pyogenes and/or S. aureus in real life, there is a risk that we also developed an immunogenic memory and response against these.
-“Risk” is maybe not the right word in general terms since it’s often a good thing that we have this surveillance system.
-But it is a risk if you would want to undergo a CRISPR gene therapy in the future, and the only options are using SpCas9 and SaCas9.
+Since some people have been exposed to S. pyogenes and/or S. aureus in real life, there is a risk that we also develop an immunogenic memory and response against these.
+“Risk” is maybe not the right word in general terms since it’s often a good thing we have this surveillance system.
+But it is a risk if you want to undergo CRISPR gene therapy in the future, and the only options are using SpCas9 and SaCas9.

 Why is this relevant?

-Easy, people being resistant to or getting sick from a therapy is bad for business; and for people of course…
+Easy, people being resistant to or getting sick from therapy is bad for business; and for people, of course…

 Is this the end of CRISPR-Cas9?

-No. For several reasons, but let’s first be clear that this does NOT impact ex vivo, in vitro or animal experiments in research.
+No. For several reasons, but let’s first be clear that this does NOT impact ex vivo, in vitro, or animal experiments in research.
 High-five lab-rats!
-You can keep on using this to study gene, protein and cell functions (you lucky bastards…).
+You can keep on using this to study genes, proteins, and cell functions (you lucky bastards…).

-The finding only affects future CRISPR-Cas9 gene therapy in multicellular organisms and I’m mostly thinking humans now.
+The finding only affects future CRISPR-Cas9 gene therapy in multicellular organisms, and I’m mostly thinking of humans now.
 However, there’s still hope.
 Here are some points that can save future gene therapy with CRISPR-Cas9.
 Because believe me, this isn’t over.

 The published study is not confirmed yet

 First of all, the above-mentioned paper was published in a preprint source called BioRxiv.
 It has increased in popularity because now researchers can publish ongoing or unfinished work to the public.
-The problem is that it lacks peer review, which means that it’s not evaluated by other scientists.
+The problem is that it lacks peer review, so other scientists do not evaluate it.

-In other words, before these findings are confirmed by other researchers this is still only one observation.
+In other words, this is still only one observation before other researchers confirm these findings.
 And it might be 100% accurate, but then again, it might not be.

-The CRISPR-Cas9 gene therapy tool can be further optimised
+The CRISPR-Cas9 gene therapy tool can be further optimized

 Let’s look at the bright side for a second.
-This whole immune system issue presents us with a chance to further develop the CRISPR tool and optimise it for future clinical trials.
+This whole immune system issue allows us to develop the CRISPR tool further and optimize it for future clinical trials.
 Obstacles and difficulties will appear, just as with any other project.
-But there’s nothing strange with that, we cannot get it right immediately.
-Several tweaks might be necessary before it can be successfully introduced as treatment for humans.
+But there’s nothing strange with that.
+We cannot get it right immediately.
+Several tweaks might be necessary before it can be successfully introduced as a human treatment.
 We have the chance to improve it.

 Other bacterial strains

 This one is possible.
-Since the findings only are relevant for Cas9 from two bacteria strains (S aeurus and S pyogenes), a solution could be to use the Cas cutting-proteins from other bacteria.
+Since the findings only are relevant to Cas9 from two bacteria strains (S aeurus and S pyogenes), a solution could be to use the Cas cutting proteins from other bacteria.
 A bacterium that humans have never been naturally exposed to.
 Your immune system would have no clue about the existence of this one and would not react to it as a pathogen.
 Here’s an interesting option: how about bacteria living in hydrothermal vents?

 Other technologies can prove valuable

-This little “speedbump” can also emphasise other, maybe better suited technologies.
-Could it for example be time for CRISPR’s main rival TALEN to get back on stage?
+This little “speedbump” can also emphasize other, maybe better-suited technologies.
+Could it, for example, be time for CRISPR’s main rival TALEN to get back on stage?
 TALEN is a different type of genome editing tool, a bit tougher to design and produce.
 It was more or less abandoned by the scientific community as soon as CRISPR-Cas9 showed its face.

-I’m not saying it’s ready for use as a treatment and there are probably other back-up options to be considered.
-Not to offend the all-in CRISPR enthusiasts, but this could allow TALEN to get cleaned, improved and to get out of its lonely bachelor room.
-The more options we have the better.
+I’m not saying it’s ready for use as a treatment, and other backup options are probably to be considered.
+Not to offend the all-in CRISPR enthusiasts, but this could allow TALEN to get cleaned, improved, and out of its lonely bachelor room.
+The more options we have, the better.

 Repressing the immune system